 If the SCA designates a 3rd-party to host the OCSP service, the SCA shall issue a delegate end entity certificate to the 3rd-party entity with an empty TNAuthList and an Extended Key Usage extension containing a value of id-kp-OCSPSigning.
 The OCSP service shall use the credentials of this delegate certificate to sign responses to OCSP queries.

+As defined in draft-ietf-stir-certificates-ocsp, the OCSP server used to provide delegate certificate and TN status will accept requests for a certificate ID and TN and will populate responses based on the validity of the certificate as provided by the STI-SCA or V-SCA certificate management issuance/revocation systems and the status of the TN authorizations associated with the subject entity as provided by the TN authorization management systems.
+The response may be generated one of two ways:

+Real-time result generation based on an instantaneous status lookup

+Pre-generation of responses using the High-Volume Environment methods of RFC 5019 as modified by draft-ietf-stir-certificates

+“Good” responses for current valid TN authorizations and “revoked” responses for some recently removed authorizations may be pre-generated and cached at the server to reduce response latency to the client.
+It is not practical to pre-generate responses for all possible telephone numbers a PASSporT signer might originate calls from without a valid authorization, so by necessity “revoked” responses for calling TNs not known to be authorized to the subject entity of the certificate will be generated and sent to a client in realtime although they may be cached for a period after first generation.
+Per the requirements of RFC 6960 and RFC 5019, any pre-generated responses are to be deleted or refreshed and not served in response to an OCSP request after the nextUpdate time is reached.

 Populating the Enhanced JWT Claim Constraints extension

 Delegate end entity certificates shall always contain an Enhanced JWT Claim Constraints extension that constrains the PASSporT claims and claim values that the credentials of the delegate certificate are authorized to sign.
 The Enhanced JWT Claim Constraints extension contains the sequence mustInclude, permittedValues, and mustExclude which constrain the claims as follows: